mohamedamjad/IMUReference/README.md

 IMUReference
 ============

-An openGL program to display an IMU reference
+An openGL program to display an IMU reference (3 axis)